 This is a very legitimate concern.
 We understand that your daughter may get her feelings hurt by either not getting into a sorority or not getting into the one she had her heart set on.
-You may have read in some of our materials that last year 83% of the women who went through recruitment pledged.
-Last year 337 women signed up for recruitment and 282 women were pledged.
+You may have read in some of our materials that last year 84% of the women who went through recruitment pledged.
+Last year 338 women signed up for recruitment and 287 women were pledged.
 33 of the women not pledged selected to withdraw from recruitment.
-These women had sororities that were still interested in pledging them, but they selected not to stay in recruitment.
-21 of the women not pledged at one point in recruitment were released by all the sororities.
-On Bid Day all of the women were pledged (this does not always happen).
+Of the 51 women not pledged 37 at some point during recruitment were not asked back to any sorority and the other 14 selected to withdraw from recruitment.
+On Bid Day all of the women but 1 were pledged (this does not always happen).
 This sounds confusing, but if you can encourage your daughter to consider all her options and be open minded she will have a greater chance of pledging.

 Please know that if your daughter is released from recruitment we have sorority women called Pi Chis who will notify them and help them if needed.
 Some released potential new members select to stay involved in their group activities.
 The Pi Chis also try to encourage them to get involved in other campus activities.

 It is important that your daughter realize that sorority recruitment is like any other selection process.
 Job interviews, scholarship interviews, and team selections are a part of all our experiences.
 Sometimes we get selected and sometimes we do not.
 Putting her best foot forward with her recruitment application and preparing to meet and greet the sorority sisters is a very important life lesson.
 We hope that you will talk to her about her preparation for recruitment and how to handle disappointment if she should be released.